-Kikubaaqudgha will send corpses to followers, and enhance servants' necromantic prowess with gifts of spellbooks.
-Kikubaaqudgha will protect followers from the effects of necromantic miscasts, and may even shield them from unholy torment.
-Especially fervent followers may invoke torment themselves by sacrificing a cadaver, and Kikubaaqudgha will eventually allow followers to either receive the Necronomicon, or to have their weapon imbued with pain.
+Kikubaaqudgha will send corpses to followers, and enhance servants' necromantic prowess with gifts of Necromancy spells.
+Kikubaaqudgha will protect followers from the effects of necromantic miscasts, death curses, and may even shield them from unholy torment.
+Especially fervent followers may invoke torment themselves by sacrificing a cadaver, and Kikubaaqudgha will eventually allow followers to either receive knowledge of the most powerful and forbidden necromantic magic, or to have their weapon imbued with pain.

-- You or your undead slaves killing living, holy, or demonic creatures.
+- You or your undead slaves killing living, nonliving, holy, undead, or demonic creatures.
 (Chance of +1 Piety, chance increases with the victim's HD, but decreases with your level.)

 - Note that the "Kikubaaqudgha accepts your kill" message does not mean your Piety has risen, just that it could have.

 - Inactivity: You lose 1 piety per 340 turns, on average (1/17 chance every 20 turns).

 - Receive Corpses: Creates 1-9 reanimatable, branch-appropriate corpses near yourself.
 A high Necromancy skill gives more and better corpses, with freshness depending on your piety.
 (3 MP, 2-3 piety)